Stirling Castle & Argyll's Lodging

 Open (2018): Closed to visitors until further notice (last checked early 2018)

 Description: Famous 16th century clifftop castle with spectacular setting and individual buildings.

 Anything else?
-Avoid the castle car park (quite expensive: cheaper in town or around the hill sides).
+Castle car park is quite expensive, but there's cheaper parking in town or around the hill sides.